praveensonu/praveensonu.github.io/about.md

 > Data wrangling and Data cleaning from raw data and extracting data insights and identifying KPI's.

-> Researching (reading research papers) and identifyng best approaches for a business case.
+> Researching (through research papers) and identifyng best approaches for a business case.

 > Using Advanced analytics and developing Machine Learning Models for a business case.